 Dr. Umland arrived at UNK in 1988.
-His areas of specialization are in Literary Theory, Popular Culture, and Film Studies and Media Studies.
-Dr. Umland earned his B.A., M.A. and Ph.D. in English from the University of Nebraska - Lincoln.
+His areas of specialization are in Literary Theory, Popular Culture, and Film and Media Studies.
 He was the recipient of the Pratt-Heins Award for Distinguished Research in 2004 and was awarded the Leland Holdt/Security Mutual Life Insurance Company Distinguished Faculty Award in 2016.
 He has served as the English Department Chair since August 2011.